About The PEER Center

 If these values resonate with you and you would like to support us in this vital work, see to the right for how you can help with financial or material gifts, and/or your gift of time.

 Your fully tax-deductible gift via cash, check, money order, or credit card is much appreciated.
-Conveniently donate with your credit card by clicking the DONATE NOW button below.
-Checks or money orders payable to The PEER Center may be sent to 750 East Broad Street, Ste.
-100, Columbus, OH 43205.
+Conveniently donate with your credit card by clicking the DONATE NOW button above.
+Checks or money orders payable to The PEER Center may be sent to 205 N Hamilton RD.
+Columbus, OH 4321305.
 For a cash donation, contact us at (614) 453-4830 to make arrangements.
 The PEER Center thanks YOU for supporting our efforts to continue instilling HOPE!

 The triangle represents The PEER Center, where transformation happens.
 The PEER Center is a warm and inviting environment where personal sharing about the recovery journey is commonplace and encouraged.